 Hey Nate, I liked your comment about polling the public.
 We did that with a city over here and the overwhelming results were, fix our streets.
 The city decided to start bonding for street work, and we did a million or $2 million worth of street work every year for about five years and got everything caught up.

 Yeah, and that can go a long way when they’re voting for issuing that bond and taking on that debt.
 They have confidence in knowing that the community is behind them in what they’re doing.

 Exactly right.
 It makes it very easy to raise taxes a little bit when the overwhelming consensus of the public was to get our streets fixed.

 Lindsay Beaman (12:26)

-In capital improvements planning it provides the decision-makers within the community a resource to turn to when maybe a resident says, how come you aren’t doing this yet, or how come you haven’t worked on my street, et cetera?
+Capital improvements planning provides the decision-makers within the community a resource to turn to when maybe a resident says, how come you aren’t doing this yet, or how come you haven’t worked on my street, et cetera?
 It’s a tool then for maybe those in the administration to say, well, look, we’ve got a plan.
 We have to stick to the plan because that’s the only way we’re going to be able to get everybody’s goals accomplished.
-It’s also a resource to say, hey we’re thinking about it.
+It’s also a resource to say, hey, we’re thinking about it.
 Come to our planning sessions or provide input to your representative to let them know.
-That way you’re not having to answer to every citizen’s complaints, questions, or requests.
-You’ve got a plan to fall back on that kind of helps supply those general answers.
+That way, you’re not having to answer every citizen’s complaints, questions, or requests.
+You’ve got a plan to fall back on that helps supply those general answers.